 2 credits | Prerequisite: Acceptance into Billing & Coding Specialist program | Corequisite: MAST 2219

 This course continues emphasis on CPT and ICD-10 coding skills, office and insurance collection strategies and introduces hospital billing concepts.
 The course includes capstone review, credentialing exam preparation, and may offer an optional, competitive entry practicum experience as site availability permits.

 ALTH 2250 – Advanced Medical Terminology & Transcription

 2 credits | Prerequisites: MAST 1115 and MAST 2212 | Corequisite: ALTH 2260

-This course is designed for the student in allied health technology at the advanced level.
+This course is designed for the student, in Allied Health Technology at the advanced level.
 Emphasis is placed on a system of word analysis by building and extending the medical vocabulary and expanding medical transcription skills of the advanced student.
 Learning activities, including medical transcribing utilizing the computer, will focus on medical reports and dictation that develops a workable knowledge of advanced medical terminology and medical transcription.
-This course follows CAAHEP/AAMA accreditation standards in place for medical assistants.

 This course is an advanced, final semester course in the Medical Transcription certificate program.
 This course includes preparation for certification examination and a comprehensive review of the medical transcription curriculum.
 This review emphasizes accuracy, correct techniques for formatting, producing and using appropriate medical documents and speed for timely completion of medical documents.
 Medical specialty dictation, recorded in various ethnic accents and from actual medical cases incorporating real-life situations (i.e. background noise and other) will be utilized to simulate dictation situations where critical-thinking must be used in decision making activities for accurate, in-depth proofreading and editing of patient medical documentation.
 Students will be required to participate in a mock certification examination at the end of this course.